 Allied troops finally had to say goodbye to Berlin in 1994 as part of the reunification process, so, after my time in the Royal Air Force (RAF), I retrained as an NCTJ journalist, starting out on the Tavistock Times in Devon, the same newspaper that spawned Tony Blair's spin doctor Alastair Campbell.
 My dream job at that stage would definitely have been Plymouth Argyle correspondent, but life's rich tapestry (and a Fraulein) brought me back to Germany instead, specifically the Bavarian capital in 1997.
 Munich then boasted two top clubs in the top tier, 1860 Munich and, of course, the noisy neighbours Bayern Munich, while minnows Unterhaching in the suburbs sprang the odd surprise.

 Over the years, according to my now wife, I've become a Germanophile through gritted teeth.
 From Beckenbauer to Beckham; Muller to Merkel; Ozil to Oktoberfest, I've covered them all during my two decades in Germany.
 I've been lucky enough to attend some wonderful games over the years.
 Both my two favourite moments at a German ground were in front of Borussia Dortmund's famous "Yellow Wall" in 2013.
 Jurgen Klopp's "Fussball bloody hell" moment with two goals in the final minute to turn the tide versus Malaga and just a few weeks later, Robert Lewandowski's four goals against Jose Mourinho's Real Madrid in the Champions League semi-finals.
-However, I blinked and almost missed Lewandowski's record five-goal blitz in nine minutes for new club Bayern Munich last season.
+However, I blinked and almost missed Lewandowski's record five-goal blitz in nine minutes for new club Bayern Munich in 2015.

 In my spare time, besides taking care of my wonderful family, I also have a passion for cricket, which I have tried hard to satisfy in Germany.
 Munich Cricket Club's record run scorer, I founded the club's website and captained the side for many years.
 A qualified cricket coach and umpire, I've also done cricket commentary in German for Eurosport and had the honour of skippering Bayern against the other slightly more famous MCC (Marylebone Cricket Club) of Lords.
 I still enjoy spoiling a nice walk by playing some golf, although I am a trillion miles away from the four handicap of my very misspent youth.